Try Out Our NEW Disneyland Ticket Calculator!

 • Available with either a standard or preferred view

-• Sleeps 9 – One king and two queens plus one queen-size pull-down and one single pull-down
+• Sleeps 9 – One king and two queen beds plus one queen-size pull-down and one single pull-down

 • Comes with a full kitchen, two bathrooms, a washer and dryer, and a balcony or porch